robotronik/Libopencm3_STM32F4_Guide/README.md

 3. For Timer we first need a setup function `_timer_setup`

+    Reminder: include your header in .c file and copy prototypes

     in `timer.c` in  `_timer_setup`:

     1. Parameters are rcc_clken, timer_peripheral, prescaler, period